 The proposal consists of a cover sheet, an abstract (250 words or less), a narrative, and the appendices.
 The abstract, narrative, and appendices should be combined into a single PDF document and emailed to firstname.lastname@example.org.

-Budget: A detailed budget and corresponding budget narrative/justification is required.
+- Budget: A detailed budget and corresponding budget narrative/justification is required.
+A budget justification template is available here.
 An itemized budget of all anticipated expenditures must be included with the following categories:

 - Faculty salary and fringe benefits